JWT Authentication Configuration Guide¶

 private-key | string | - | JWT private key (asymmetric algorithm) |

-expiration-minutes | int | 60 | Access token expiration time (minutes) |
+expiration-minutes | int | 60 | Access token expiration (minutes) |

-refresh-expiration-days | int | 7 | Refresh token expiration time (days) |
+refresh-expiration-days | int | 7 | Refresh token expiration (days) |

-blacklist-enabled | boolean | true | Whether to enable blacklist functionality |
+blacklist-enabled | boolean | true | Enable blacklist functionality |

 Supported Signing Algorithms¶